MCoder86A/AttendanceManagement/README.md

-# Regify
+# Online Attendance Management

-Online Attendance Management System which is developed for student’s daily attendance.
+Developed for student’s daily attendance.
 It helps to maintain the accurate record and generate summarized student attendance reports for the students

 ## Demo